-- The clinic prequalification list can be accessed here.
+The clinic prequalification list is available and can be accessed here.

-- The prequalification list for professionals can be accessed here.
+The prequalification list for professionals is available and can be accessed here.

-DHCS is required to conduct audits of hospitals and professionals who receive EHR incentive payments for AIU or MU.
-Hospitals and professionals should retain documentation supporting their attestations for at least 7 years to be used in case of audit.
+DHCS is required to conduct audits of hospitals and providers who receive EHR incentive payments for AIU or MU.
+Hospitals and providers should retain documentation supporting their attestations for at least seven years in case of an audit.

-Hospitals - DHCS began auditing eligible hospital AIU incentive payments in September 2015.
-DHCS is scheduling EHR audits in the same manner as the Medi-Cal cost report audits.
+Hospitals - DHCS began auditing hospital AIU incentive payments in September 2015.
+The EHR audits are scheduled in the same manner as the Medi-Cal cost report audits.
 To the extent possible, the EHR audits will be combined with the cost report audits to minimize disruption to the hospital’s operations and staff.